obijywk/hunttracker/README.md

 - **PUZZLE_SHEET_TEMPLATE_URL**: A link to a Google Sheet that will be copied to create per-puzzle spreadsheets.
 It should be in a folder editable by the Google Cloud Platform service account, and this folder is where the spreadsheets will be created as well.
+- **AUTO_ARCHIVE**: If set, then puzzle channels will be automatically archived as they become solved.
 - **MINIMUM_IDLE_MINUTES**: The number of minutes of inactivity on a puzzle for it to be considered idle.
 - **MINIMUM_TOPIC_IDLE_MINUTES**: The number of minutes for which a topic may be unmodified